mcnic16/glutenfree-recipes2023/README.md

 ## Bugs
 I had trouble getting psql to work , I kept having the error:

- psql: error: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed: No such file or directory
-        Is the server running locally and accepting connections on that socket?
+ psql: error: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed: No such file or directory Is the server running locally and accepting connections on that socket?

-And everything I tried did not work so I have decided to use MongoDB instead.
+Everything I tried did not work so I have decided to use MongoDB instead.
+I also had an error which was:

+'Collection' object is not callable.
+If you meant to call the 'update' method on a 'Collection' object it is failing because no such method exists

+This was related to the line mongo.db.starter.update({"_id": ObjectId(starter_id)}, edited_starter) in my edit_starters function in app.py, so I had downgrade pymongo from  4.3.3 to 3.12.3.